United States Air Force Academy: The Cadet Area

 The buildings in the Cadet Area were designed in a distinct, modernist style, and make extensive use of aluminum on building exteriors, suggesting the outer skin of aircraft or spacecraft.
-On 1 April 2004, fifty years after Congress authorized the building of the academy, the Cadet Area at the Academy was designated a National Historic Landmark.
+On 1 April 2004, fifty years after Congress authorized the building of the academy, the Cadet Area at the academy was designated a National Historic Landmark.

 The main buildings in the Cadet Area are set around a large, square pavilion known as the "Terrazzo," and the most recognizable is the 17-spired Cadet Chapel.
 The subject of controversy when it was first built, it is now considered among the most prominent examples of modern American academic architecture.
 Other buildings on the Terrazzo include Vandenberg Hall and Sijan Hall, the two dormitories; Mitchell Hall, the cadet dining facility; and Fairchild Hall, the main academic building, which houses academic classrooms, laboratories, research facilities, faculty offices and the Robert F. McDermott Library.

 The Aeronautics Research Center (also known as the "Aero Lab") contains numerous aeronautical research facilities, including transonic, subsonic, low speed, and cascade wind tunnels; engine and rocket test cells; and simulators.
-The Consolidated Education and Training Facility (CETF) was built in 1997 as an annex to Fairchild Hall.
+Gregory Hall was built in 1997 as an annex to Fairchild Hall.
 It contains chemistry and biology classrooms and labs, medical and dental clinics, and civil engineering and astronautics laboratories.
-The Cadet Area also contains an observatory and a planetarium for academic use and navigation training.
+The Cadet Area also contains an observatory for astronomy research.
+A planetarium just outside the Cadet Area, originally built for navigation training, was closed in 2004 and reopened in 2019 for use in academics, community outreach, and cadet entertainment.

-The cadet social center is Arnold Hall, located just outside the Cadet Area, which houses a 3000-seat theater, a ballroom, a number of lounges, and dining and recreation facilities for cadets and visitors.
+The cadet social center is Arnold Hall, located just outside the Cadet Area, which houses a 2700-seat theater, a ballroom, a number of lounges, and dining and recreation facilities for cadets and visitors.
 Harmon Hall is the primary administration building, which houses the offices of the Superintendent and the Superintendent's staff.

 The Cadet Area also contains extensive facilities for use by cadets participating in intercollegiate athletics, intramural athletics, physical education classes and other physical training.
 Set amid numerous outdoor athletic fields are the Cadet Gymnasium and the Cadet Fieldhouse.
 The Fieldhouse is the home to Clune Arena, the ice hockey rink and an indoor track, which doubles as an indoor practice facility for a number of sports.
 Falcon Stadium, located outside of the Cadet Area, is the football field and site of the graduation ceremonies.